Lab Personnel. |

 Dissertation: Developing a substance use screening instrument: The Juvenile Offender Substance Abuse Screen.

-Master's Student Alums
+Master's Student Alumni

-Carolyn Appleton, M.S.
+Carolyn Appleton, Ph.D

 Thesis: IQ differences between male and female adolescent offenders.